idvorkin/idvorkin.github.io/_d/ai-developer.md

 6. Figure out gaps AI is doing with current generation of AI
 7. Gap fill

-### Job: Provide context to your model for Ground your model
+### Provide context to your model for Ground your model

 Currently more complex, figuring it out.

+### Use multiple AIs to maximize the value.

+- Run same prompt through multiple AIs
+- Show user multiple outputs
+- Use AI to judge and merge
+- Very helpful when you want the best thinking (e.g. commit messages).

+### Human in the loop

+- AI can still be wrong.
+Put a human in the loop

 ## Use Cases and Applications